 DN24 Homepage | Programme | Abstracts & Registration | Travel Information | Contact and Organisation

-The 24th DiscourseNet conference on Discourse and Communication as Propaganda: digital and multimodal forms of activism, persuasion and disinformation across ideologies will take place on May 18th - May 20th, 2020.
+The 24th DiscourseNet conference on Discourse and Communication as Propaganda: digital and multimodal forms of activism, persuasion and disinformation across ideologies will take place online on September 7th - September 9th, 2020.
+The complete program is not available yet but will be published here.

 Keynote speaker: Prof. Ico Maly (confirmed)